 Examiners give a short written feedback to each student's paper via Digital Exam.

 Registration administratively after pre-approval of credit transfer application.

 This course is not open for external students

 - 7,5 ECTS

 - Type of assessment

-- Written examination, 48-hoursAn essay examination of 2 questions.
+- Written examination, 48-HoursAn essay examination of 2 questions.
 Students will use real case examples from the Case Assignment to answer the questions.
-The aim fo the exam is to test students' ability to bring theory and practice closer.
+The aim of the exam is test the students’ ability to bring theory and practice closer.

 - Exam registration requirements

 - 7-point grading scale